 Let's get at it!

-Tortellini Pasta Salad Ingredients
+Let's make Tortellini Pasta Salad together

 You'll find detailed instructions in the printable recipe card at the end of this post, but let's go through it here step by step.

-Step 1: First things first you're going to heat up a pan screaming hot, add a bit of oil, and then add the tomatoes.
+First things first you're going to heat up a pan screaming hot, add a bit of oil, and then add the tomatoes.
 This causes them to burst and throw their juices around the pan in general tomato hysteria, which is exactly what we want to happen.

-Step 2: Then the green beans go into the pan and calm the situation down.
-Isn’t that what green beans are typically known for?
-Crowd control and hysteria dispersion?
+Then the green beans go into the pan and calm the situation down.
+I like to add the garlic just after the beans so it doesn't burn.

-Step 4: Next add the cannellini beans into the pan of veg so they can soak up some of that delicious tomato-garlic broth situation we’ve got going on.
+Next add the cannellini beans into the pan of veg so they can soak up some of that delicious tomato-garlic broth situation we’ve got going on.

-Step 5: Don't bother to drain the pasta or rinse it with cold water, just transfer the tortellini straight from the water into the pan, all wet and slippery, as it’ll add a bit of moisture and starchy cooking water into the whole situation, which is a good thing on both counts.
+Don't bother to drain the pasta or rinse it with cold water, just transfer the tortellini straight from the water into the pan, all wet and slippery, as it’ll add a bit of moisture and starchy cooking water into the whole situation, which is a good thing on both counts.

 Now we get to dig in!
 This dish is great served warm, but it’s also perfectly good at room temperature or even cold.